Marto-kun/NewStart/README.md

 # NewStart
-Just a simple projecto to test a tutorial :D
+Just a simple project to test a tutorial :D